Secure Computing and Information Management GuidelinesSkip to content Skip to main navigation

 B. Responsible Office & Officer

 The department of Computing and Information Services (CIS) is responsible for the maintenance of these guidelines, and for responding to questions regarding them.
-The responsible officials are the Registrar and the Director of Information Technology.
+The responsible officials are the Registrar and the Office of CIO.

 The guidelines apply to all College-owned computers as well as to personally-owned computers used to access College information resources via the TC or Columbia wired or wireless networks.
 Everyone is responsible for maintaining awareness of information security recommendations and following them.